 Go for a dollar a barrel.
 That’s what they are charging the mineral owners who elect in some of these wells.

-I sold water near Loyal OK in Kingfisher County on a Newfield well for .25 a barrel last may.
-Newfield drills two mile laterals, so 122,000 barrels a well are used.
+I sold water near Loyal, Oklahoma, in Kingfisher County on a Newfield well for .25 a barrel last May.
+Newfield drills two-mile laterals, so 122,000 barrels a well are used.
 I sold them 336,000 barrels.
 Now I pray for rain!

-I once owned a ranch south of Perry wouldn't sell pond water in that cattle country for anything less than .40 per barrel.
+I once owned a ranch south of Perry and wouldn’t sell pond water in that cattle country for anything less than .40 per barrel.
 Texas ranchers can attest that a bad drought and Devon can drain dry your ponds.
-We had a bad drought here in TX that ended 2 years ago and we prayed for 4 years.
-One area lost over half it's trees, all the ponds completely dried up and the lakes shores look like dry cracked desert.
+We had a bad drought here in Texas that ended 2 years ago and we prayed for 4 years.
+One area lost over half its trees, all the ponds completely dried up, and the lake shores look like dry cracked desert.